Lars-DHondt-KUL/opensimAD/README.md

     - **Constraints will be ignored** (eg, coupling constraints).
     - **SimmSplines are not supported**, as their implementation in OpenSim is not really compatible with algorithmic differentiation.
 See how we replaced the splines of the [LaiArnold_modifed model](https://simtk.org/projects/model-high-flex) with polynomials.
   - OpenSimAD does not support all features of OpenSim. **Make sure you verify what you are doing**.
 We have only used OpenSimAD for specific applications.

+### Troubleshooting
+- On KU Leuven computers, run opensimAD from the \_MyPrograms folder to prevent issues with group policy.
+- When getting an error message containing "opensim" or "simbody", check your [OpenSim installation](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+in+Python) and path settings are correct.

 ## Tutorial
   - TODO: You can find here a tutorial describing how to generate a predictive simulation of walking.
 The tutorial describes all the steps required, including the use of OpenSimAD to general external functions for use when formulating the trajectory optimization problem underlying the predictive simulation.